By Ogova Ondego

 Wainaina, a third year double major student of music production engineering and song-writing at Boston (USA)’s Berkelee College of Music, is a founding member of Five Alive, a gospel a cappella group which has since wound up.

-Sawa Sawa is on both CD and video, a rare feat among Kenyan recording artists.
+Sawa Sawa is on both in audio (CD) and video, a rare feat among Kenyan recording artists.
 The video features actors from Phoenix Players theatre group and popular political comedians Redykyulass who intersperse acting with comedy and music for effect.
 Wainaina was widely expected to be nominated for East Africa’s best artiste at this year’s all Africa Kora music awards.

 Besides the virulent Nchi ya Kitu Kidogo which laments run away corruption in Kenya, other songs on the track include Bolingo in which he urges Kenyans to buy Kenyan products and build their country, Who is to Blame (for the sad affairs of things in the country!), Mashaka, Daima, and Ritwa Riaku.
 In between the songs is rib-tickling socio-political commentary by Redykyulass stand up comedians.